Carpet Installation & Cleaning FAQ

 How can I prevent permanent carpet dents?

-Why can the color of carpet look different at home?
+Why can the color of the carpet look different at home?

 When you examine carpet samples at the store, you may think you found the perfect color and pattern for your living room or basement.
 However, lighting can have a surprisingly significant effect on the appearance of carpet fibers, whether from one building to another or simply at different times of the day.
 Therefore, it’s vital to take samples home with you and view them under realistic lighting conditions.